 Frequently Asked Questions

-This course is NBCC and ASWB approved thus it is good for LPCs, LACs, LCADCs, CADCs, LAFMTs and LMFTs.
+This course is an NBCC approved course which is good for LPCs, LACs, LCADCs, CADCs, LAFMTs and LMFTs.
 We have submitted this course for consideration of 5 contact hours through ASWB ACE.
-The Opioid Crisis in New Jersey – Current Trends and Evidence Based Treatment Options, Course #2521, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Advanced Counselor Training, LLC as an individual course.
+The Opioid Crisis in NJ: Current Trends and Evidence Based Treatment Options, Course #3604, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Advanced Counselor Training, LLC as an individual course.
 Individual courses, not providers, are approved at the course level.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 ACE course approval period: 06/01/2021 – 06/01/2023.
 Social workers completing this course receive 5 Clinical continuing education credits.

-2) Will this workshop only be held in Tinton Falls?
+2) Will this workshop only be held as a webinar?